Azure/missionlz/docs/deployment-guide-terraform.md

 tier1_subid = "{the Tier 1 subscription ID}"
 ```

-Interested in standing up new spoke networks, or Tier 3 environments, after a deployment?
-See [Deploying New Spoke Networks](#Deploying-New-Spoke-Networks)

 ### Deploying new Spoke Networks

 Once you've deployed Mission LZ, you can use the Tier 3 module to deploy and peer new Spoke Networks and workloads to the Hub and Firewall.

->Looking to deploy this new spoke in a cloud other than `AzureCloud`, say `AzureUsGovernment`?
-Follow the guidance at [Deploying to Other Clouds](#Deploying-to-Other-Clouds) to set the correct variables for the deployment.

 1. Navigate to the directory in the repository that contains the MissionLZ Tier 3 Terraform module: